Deepam-Rai/generative_ai/README.md

  Why do you wring your hands
 ------------------------- END
 ```
-We can see that by `k=6` it has completely overfitted.
+We can see that by `k=6` it has almost completely overfitted.